Everything you need to know about SQLite

 Self – Contained

-The database does not require it’s a dependency from any other database; it’s isolated and hence, independent from the other databases.
+The database does not require it’s a dependency on any other database; it’s isolated and hence, independent from the other databases.
 It is stand-alone and can run on any Operating System.

 Serverless